owais142002/Road-Object-Detection/README.md

-# Object Tracking System with YOLOv8
+# Road Objects Tracking System with YOLOv8

-This project demonstrates an object tracking system using YOLOv8 for detection and a Kalman filter for tracking.
+This project demonstrates an object-tracking system using YOLOv8 for detection and a Kalman filter for tracking.
 The system is designed to detect and track objects in a video stream.

 ## Table of Contents